Bhargavi-ng/Migration_and_Housing/Readme.md

 ### Questions we hope to answer with the data
 - What areas are people leaving and where are they going?
 - What is the scale of migration over time?
-- Which counties saw highest and lowest % increase and decrease in migration?
+- Which counties saw the highest and lowest % increase and decrease in migration?
 - When people move, are they staying in their current state or go to a different state?
 - What is the impact of population change on residential real estate prices?
 - How could you use population migration data and real estate prices to make home buying decision or planning your next move?